 Overcoming Speaking Anxiety is the First Step

 It can be a bit of a challenge to overcome speaking anxiety, specifically because it is so easy to avoid most situations where it is necessary.
-But if you continue to work towards treating it, you'll often find that in the end you can speak in public to others much better than you ever could in the past.
+But if you continue to work at it, you'll often find that in the end you can speak in public much better than you ever could in the past.

 Still, make sure that you also take steps to reduce your overall anxiety.
-Anxiety is a cumulative disorder, and if you continue to experience severe anxiety beyond simply speaking anxiety, you're likely to find it bleed into your speaking life as well.
+Anxiety is a cumulative disorder, and if you continue to experience severe anxiety beyond speaking anxiety, you're likely to find it affecting your ability to speak publicly as well.